Opentrons/opentrons/api/docs/v2/tutorial.rst

     :name: Result of Serial Dilution
     :align: center
     :alt: An overhead view of a well plate on the metal OT-2 deck, with dark blue liquid in the leftmost column smoothly transitioning to very light blue in the rightmost column.

+**********
+Next Steps
+**********

+This tutorial has relied heavily on the ``transfer()`` method, but there's much more that the Python Protocol API can do.
+Many advanced applications use :ref:`building block commands <v2-atomic-commands>` for finer control over the robot.
+These commands let you aspirate and dispense separately, add air gaps, blow out excess liquid, move the pipette to any location, and more.
+For protocols that use Opentrons :ref:`new_modules`, there are methods to control their behavior.
+And all of the API's classes and methods are catalogued in the :ref:`protocol-api-reference`.